 Are Smart Water Bottles BPA Free?

-Mayo Clinic “What is BPA, and what are the concerns about BPA?”
+Bisephenol A Mayo Clinic “What is BPA, and what are the concerns about BPA?”
 View Source —more commonly referred to as “BPA”—is a chemical that’s often used to make some plastics and resin.
 Some studies show that it can seep into food or drinks that contain the chemical.
-BPA was been found in the urine of most subjects in a CDC “Bisephenol A Fact Sheet” View Source , indicating “widespread exposure” in the US population.
+BPA was been found in the urine of most subjects in a CDC study CDC “Bisephenol A Fact Sheet” View Source , indicating “widespread exposure” in the US population.
 More research is needed to determine how BPA affects human health.
 Still, many people seek out water bottles and food storage containers—including smart water bottles—with “BPA free” labels.

 All the smart water bottles we tested are BPA-free.
 Both the Hidrate Spark and Larq are made of stainless steel, which automatically makes free of the stuff.
 And the Joseph Joseph, ICEWATER, and Giotto bottles are all made of BPA-free tritan, according to their manufacturers.